Sarah T. – Portrait of a Teenage Alcoholic: Plot

-Sarah spends time in a hospital, where she expresses remorse for the way she has acted.
-She realizes how much she has loved her family and her friends at the Alcoholics Anonymous meeting, and admits that she is an alcoholic and that things will never be the same as she thought before.
+Sarah spends time in a hospital, where she experiences an angry, violent withdrawal since she is now unable to drink.
+She later expresses remorse for the way she has acted.
+She realizes how much she has loved her family and her friends at the Alcoholics Anonymous meeting, and admits that she is an alcoholic and that things will never be the same for any of them.
+Her mother and stepdad try to gloss over the incident as an enabling effort, but Sarah realizes she has hit bottom and joins her fellow AA friends instead.
+This brings a hopeful ending that she will accept AA.